 To help your body absorb more iron, drink more orange juice, and eat more broccoli, peppers, and strawberries1.

-Calcium helps in the building of stronger bones and teeth for both you and your developing baby.
+Calcium is a pregnancy nutrition that helps in the building of stronger bones and teeth for both you and your developing baby.

 DHA, or docosahexaenoic acid, is one of the three main Omega-3 fatty acids8.
 It can be found in fish or fish oil products.

-DHA has been found to be important for proper fetal development9.
+DHA has been found to be an important pregnancy nutrition for proper fetal development9.
 DHA, along with eicosapentaenoic acids (EPA), may help treat hypertension in both pregnant and non-pregnant women.
 They may also potentially help increase the child’s birth weight by delaying labor7.

 Omega-3 fatty acids can be found in seafood, and nuts and seeds8.
 Studies have also suggested that people who take in Omega-3 in the form of seafood like fish and shellfish are less likely to face mortality from heart disease6.

-Nevertheless, you need to ask your health provider or midwife about supplements, if you are allergic to seafood.
+Nevertheless, you need to ask your health provider or midwife about pregnancy nutrition supplements, if you are allergic to seafood.

 Unfortunately, mercury is found in small amounts in almost all seafood because of environmental pollution.